SanderNotenbaert/RNBOKit/README.md

 ## Defaults

-Here is a look at how the RNBO component's default slot looks like, for inspiration:
+Here is what it could look like if you'd recreate the RNBO component's default slot, for inspiration:

 ```svelte
 <RNBO let:path let:device let:midiInports let:inlets let:inports let:parameters let:outports>